 Online job postings are one of the many resources you should utilize as part of your self-directed search.
 You should apply to jobs related to your field of interest that are posted online, but be sure to keep a few things in mind:

-- Many employers receive hundreds, if not thousands, of online applications, making it a very competitive, though not impossible, way to land an interview.
+- Many employers receive hundreds, if not thousands, of online applications.
+This makes applying via online job postings a very competitive, though not impossible, way to land an interview.

 - Online job search websites are best used to find out about the positions that are available in your field.